 A mini hoop house is simply a hoop house you build directly over your existing garden beds or rows.
 You can take PVC pipe, attach it to your beds, cover it with plastic and tack it down to the ground or the garden bed frame.

 You can grab our plans for an easy DIY hoop house here.
 We wouldn’t consider this a mini-hoop house, but it’s the same general idea and you could certainly scale this down to fit the size bed you need.

 These are always an option for winter growing, however, because Rick lives in the suburbs, he doesn’t have the space for these, and most of the people he comes across also don’t have the budget for a greenhouse.

-If you have a greenhouse or high tunnel then utilize them and be thankful for them, but don’t feel like a greenhouse or a high tunnel is your only option when it comes to winter growing.
+If you have a greenhouse or high tunnel then utilize them and be thankful for them.
+You can use this guide to learn how to heat a greenhouse without electricity.
+But don’t feel like they are your only option when it comes to winter growing.

 The photo above is of our DIY Hoop House where we plant our warm-weather-loving crops.